roxelsmith/khan-demo/README.md

 # khan-demo
-This is the demo for git.
+This is the demo for git!